A traumatic event is a highly distressing event that leaves us feeling powerless. We experience trauma when an event:

 Shame attacks your sense of self, your identity.
 It tells you “you are a bad person” when you do something you wish you had not done.
 It robs you of peace and destroys your motivation.

-Email or call me for a complimentary 20 minute telephone consultation if you are struggling with trauma, PTSD or shame.
+Email or call me if you are struggling with trauma, PTSD or shame.

 Contact me to book a 50 minute counselling session.